 Dietitian services covered by provincial health insurance

-Your family doctor or specialist may be able to refer you to an outpatient clinic with access to a dietitian.
-The dietitian in these clinics is covered by your provincial health insurance.
+- Your family doctor or specialist may be able to refer you to an outpatient clinic with access to a dietitian.

-Public Health Units and Community Health Centres offer counselling, free programs and workshops with access to a dietitian.
-Criteria to access these services will depend on the program and organization.
+- Public Health Units and Community Health Centres may offer counselling, free programs and workshops with access to a dietitian.
+Check your local health unit.

-If you receive home care services, you can call your case manager to see if they can have a home care dietitian come to the house.
-You usually do not need a referral from your physician.
+- If you receive home care services, you can call your case manager to see if they can have a home care dietitian come to the house.
+You usually do not need a referral from your doctor.

 Paid dietitian services

-Some grocery stores offer a fee for service appointment with a dietitian along with some free programming like cooking demonstrations and workshops.
+- Some grocery stores and pharmacies offer appointments with a dietitian along with some programming like cooking demonstrations and workshops.
 Check with your local store.

 Is there a way for me to speak with a dietitian by phone or email?